kqwang/phase-recovery/README.md

 <a name="contributing"></a>
 # Contributing

-***Anyone is welcome to join the list of contributors***, by adding or modifying relevant content via the ["fork and pull request"](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).
+***You are welcome to join the list of contributors***, by adding or modifying relevant content via the ["fork and pull request"](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).

 Please use the following guidelines:
 - Edit the raw file with [Markdown Syntax](https://www.markdownguide.org/basic-syntax/).